Transforming how we do business

 As a Coalition, we have decided to focus on removing deforestation, forest conversion and degradation from the production of four high-demand commodities in our industry.
 These commodities — palm oil, soy, paper, pulp, and fibre-based packaging (PPP), and beef — are often produced in a way that has devastating impacts on our world’s natural resources.

-As a result, the Coalition is in the process of creating Roadmaps for each commodity in individual Working Groups developed per commodity, to guide the transformation needed to implement and practice forest positive production.
+As a result, the Coalition has created Roadmaps for each commodity to guide the transformation needed to implement and practice forest positive production.
 In line with the Coalition’s vision that collaborative action is key to sustainable change, these Roadmaps have been developed through extensive consultation with various stakeholders, especially NGOs.
 Each Roadmap includes a set of commitments, an action plan for achieving them, and a set of key performance indicators (KPIs).
-A full list of the KPIs and Public Information Requirements detailed in the Commodity Roadmaps is available here.
-The action plans will be implemented over the next 2-3 years.
+The Roadmaps are structured around five key areas of action:

 Each Commodity Roadmap has been developed to reflect the specific realities and challenges of the respective commodity.
 The Roadmaps build on five main elements that combine action both within and beyond supply chains.
 These elements focus on actions for companies to: